Table of Contents

 Professionals who work with children and young people often struggle to identify which sexual behaviours are potentially harmful and which represent healthy sexual development.

-Cambridgeshire and Peterborough Safeguarding Children Partnership Board have developed a local CSA assessment tool to support professionals.
+Cambridgeshire and Peterborough Safeguarding Children Partnership Board have developed a local Child Sexual Behaviour assessment tool to support professionals.
 The tool can be used to help identify and respond appropriately to sexual behaviours.
 To ensure a consistent approach to assessing possible CSA cases, partnership agencies have agreed that this tool will be used by all practitioners.
 A link to the tool can be found here. https://safeguardingcambspeterborough.org.uk/wp-content/uploads/2021/06/Child-Sexual-Abuse-Assessment-Tool.pdf

 The tool uses a system to categorise the sexual behaviours of young people and is designed to help professionals: